51nodes/vc-revocation-graph/credential-revocation-subgraph-files/README.md

 # Crednetial Revocation Subgraph

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either expressed or implied.
 See the License for the specific language governing permissions and limitations under the License.

-A Sample Subgraph to index events which are emitted when a crednetial is revoked by an Issuer.
-This Sample could be modified to implement complexe entities and also index serveral events of related contracts like the EthereumDIDRegistry contract.
+A sample Subgraph to index events which are emitted when a credential is revoked by an issuer.
+This sample could be modified to implement complex entities and also index several events of related contracts like the EthereumDIDRegistry contract.

-## Requirement
+## Requirements

 * graph cli version 0.30.1
 * yarn version 1.22.17
 * The deployment scripts from `./ssi-contracts` executed successfully and the address of the revocation registry contract and the issuers are available

 ## Setup and Deployment
  To keep it simple for the article we will deploy the subgraph on a hosted service.
 To deploy a subgraph on a hosted service you need first to sign in with github `https://thegraph.com/hosted-service/`.
-After that from the Dashboard a new Subgraph can be created by a click on `Add Subgraph` and adding a name e.g.`credential-revocation-graph` and subtitle.
+After that from the Dashboard a new Subgraph can be created with a click on `Add Subgraph` and adding a name e.g.`Credential Revocation Graph` and subtitle.

-Now we are ready create our sample subgraph using the follwoing steps:
+Now we are ready create our sample subgraph using the following steps:

 * Create a new folder and open it with VSC.
 * Open a new terminal and install the `graph cli` with `npm install -g @graphprotocol/graph-cli`
-* Initilize a sample subgraph for the revocation smart contract `graph init --product hosted-service <Github-Name>/credential-revocation-graph` and give
+* Initialize a sample subgraph for the revocation smart contract `graph init --product hosted-service <Github-Name>/credential-revocation-graph` and give
     * Protocol · ethereum
     * Subgraph name · <Github-Name>/credential-revocation-graph
     * Directory to create the subgraph in · credential-revocation-graph